There’s more to our town than Greenwich, CT, mansions.

 And we’d be remiss as hosts to pretend the wealth that’s made Greenwich famous doesn’t actually exist here.

 It does.
-You can learn more about how wealthy Greenwich is, and why it’s so wealthy, in our guide to Greenwich, CT, real estate.
+You can learn more about how wealthy Greenwich is, and why it’s so wealthy, in our guide to the Greenwich, CT, real estate market.

 But if you’re just curious where to see how the 1% lives, even if just while driving by from the street, read on.